Fresno senior living residents get COVID-19 vaccine

-FRESNO, California (KGPE) – After a year living under isolation and harsh restrictions, the residents and employees at Paintbrush Assisted Living and Memory Care in Fresno celebrated Tuesday’s COVID-19 vaccine clinic.
+FRESNO, California (KSEE) – After a year living under isolation and harsh restrictions, the residents and employees at Paintbrush Assisted Living and Memory Care in Fresno celebrated Tuesday’s COVID-19 vaccine clinic.

 “It’s been very difficult because we’re not only restricted from seeing our families but also our friends here.
 I’m seeing we’re all snapping back,” said Teri Scott, a resident at paintbrush who received her second dose of the vaccine during Tuesday’s clinic.